anananlyjlyj/physics-FP-Uni-HD/F61 Nuclear Magnetic Resonance/report/Introduction.md

 $$
 where $\omega_L$ is the free Larmor frequency.

-Chemical shift is defined as the difference of the shielding factor between subject substance and a reference substance, which in our case is Tetra-Methyl-Silan (TMS):
+Chemical shift is defined as the difference of the shielding factor between subject substance and a reference substance, which in our case is Tetra-Methyl-Silan (TMS).
+It has units ppm(part per million):
 $$
 \delta_i = \sigma_i -\sigma_{TMS} = \frac{\omega_L-\omega_i}{\omega_L}-\frac{\omega_L - \omega_{TMS}}{\omega_L}=\frac{\omega_{TMS} - \omega_{i}}{\omega_L}
 $$